Transforming an Early-1900s Wayne Tudor

 The principal of Archer & Buchanan Architecture reconfigured the home for a new generation.

 The music room, with a partial view of the dining area.
-Photos by Jim Beers.
+Photos by Tom Crane.

 Making the commitment to renovate a historic home is not something that should be entered into lightly.
 Throughout his career, Richard Buchanan, principal of Archer & Buchanan Architecture in West Chester, has acted as a sort of relationship expert, helping clients navigate what’s often an arduous courtship between historic house and homeowner.